aperullo/k8s-practice/README.md

 ## Instructions
 Go inside the folders of the mini projects for instructions on how to run them.
-In general it will be:
+In general it will be some variant of:
 ```
-minikube start
+> minikube start
-kubectl create -f <app_name>.yaml
+> kubectl create -f <app_name>.yaml
 ```